michaelforney/oscmix/README.md

-The [web](web) directory contains a web frontend that can communicate with oscmix through OSC over a WebSocket, or by directly to an instance of oscmix compiled as WebAssembly.
+The [web](web) directory contains a web frontend that can communicate with oscmix through OSC over a WebSocket, or by directly to an instance of oscmix compiled as WebAssembly running directly in the browser.

 ![oscmix-web]

 The web UI is automatically deployed at [https://michaelforney.github.io/oscmix](https://michaelforney.github.io/oscmix).

+It is tested primarily against the chromium stable channel, but patches to support other/older browsers are welcome (if it doesn't complicate things too much).

 Also included is a UDP-to-WebSocket bridge, `wsdgram`.
 It expects file descriptors 0 and 1 to be an open connection to a WebSocket